RoshniRanaDS27/Data_Analysis_Using_Pandas/README.md

 Used the "per_school_summary" DataFrame from the previous step to create a new DataFrame called "type_summary".

 This new DataFrame should show school performance based on the "School Type".

+# Final Statement for Provided Data
+# Summary of Analysis:
+The analysis focused on evaluating the academic performance of schools based on various factors such as school type, size, and per student budget.
+It examined average math and reading scores, as well as the percentage of students passing math, reading, and overall.
+The data revealed significant differences between Charter and District schools, with Charter schools consistently performing better across all metrics.
+Additionally, the analysis explored the relationship between per student budget and academic performance, noting that higher budget allocation did not always correlate with better outcomes.
+This suggests that how factors beyond financial resources, such as teaching quality and school culture, may influence student achievements.
+Overall, the analysis highlights the importance of considering multiple factors when assessing school performance and emphasizes the need for further investigation into effective educational practices.

+# Key Findings:
+Comparison of School Types:
+I.
+In every criterion, charter schools did better than district schools.
+Overall passing rates, percentages of children passing math and reading, and average math and reading scores were all higher in charter schools.
+II.
+The average math and reading scores for charter schools were 83.47 and 83.90, respectively, considerably higher than the average scores of 76.96 and 80.97 for district schools.
+III.
+Additionally, the passing percentages in arithmetic (93.62% vs. 66.55%) and reading (96.59% vs. 80.80%) were much better in Charter schools, leading to an overall passing rate of 90.43% compared to 53.67% for District schools.